Internet in the United Kingdom

 The United Kingdom has been involved with the Internet throughout its origins and development.
-The telecommunications infrastructure in the United Kingdom provides Internet access to businesses and home users in various forms, including fibre, cable, DSL, wireless and mobile.
+The telecommunications infrastructure in the United Kingdom provides Internet access to homes and businesses mainly through fibre, cable, mobile and fixed wireless networks.

 The share of households with Internet access in the United Kingdom grew from 9 percent in 1998 to 93 percent in 2019.
-Virtually all adults aged 16 to 44 years in the UK were recent internet users (99%) in 2019, compared with 47% of adults aged 75 years and over; in aggregate, the third-highest in Europe.
-Online shoppers in the UK spend more per household than consumers in any other country.
+In 2019, virtually all adults aged 16 to 44 years in the UK were recent internet users (99%), compared with 47% of adults aged 75 years and over; in aggregate, the third-highest in Europe.
 Internet bandwidth per Internet user was the seventh highest in the world in 2016, and average and peak internet connection speeds were top-quartile in 2017.
 Internet use in the United Kingdom doubled in 2020.